BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/07_3_Integrating_with_Hardware_Wallets.md

 We will be using a Macintosh and Testnet for the examples in this section.

+(Currently, MacOS only support Testnet, not Signet; this should be updated.)

 ### Create an Alias for Bitcoin-CLI

 Create an alias that runs `bitcoin-cli` from the correct directory with any appropriate flags.